My Own Soul's Warning

 "My Own Soul's Warning" is a song by American rock band the Killers from their sixth studio album, Imploding the Mirage (2020).
-It was released on June 17, 2020, as the third single from the album.
+It was released on June 17, 2020, as the album's second single.

 Background

-Album lead track, "My Own Soul's Warning" was written near the end of the Imploding the Mirage sessions.
-The cover artwork is by American artist Thomas Blackshear.
+Album lead track, "My Own Soul's Warning" was written near the end of the Imploding the Mirage sessions, when frontman Brandon Flowers was worried that the album didn't have a single and he started to panic.
+It was the final song written for the album.

+The band struggled to get the right mix for the song, going through nearly 90 mixes of it, with Flowers describing it as a “stubborn son of a bitch.”

+Writing about the song for Apple Music, Flowers said that the song was about "repentance", which he acknowledged is "not a typical subject in a pop or rock song".
+He said he wanted to "write something that was meaningful to myself and that felt like it was going to transcend and resonate with a lot of people in a stadium or inside their headphones."

+It is Flowers' favourite song on the Imploding the Mirage album.

+The band leaked the intro to the song during a live stream on Instagram in April 2020, two months before it was released.

+The cover artwork is by African-American artist Thomas Blackshear.

 Music videos

 Two music videos have been made for the song.

 First video

-The first music video, released via YouTube on July 16, 2020, is a sneak peek from a forthcoming short film with director Sting Lee tied to the Killers' then-upcoming album Imploding the Mirage.
+The first music video, released via YouTube on July 16, 2020, is a sneak peek from a forthcoming short film with director Sing Lee tied to the Killers' then-upcoming album Imploding the Mirage.
 The film will premiere on Apple Music.
 The music video has snippets reminding of an Americana theme.
 There are a number of stories going on.

 Second video

 The second music video, directed by Michael Hili, premiered on YouTube on August 20, 2020, just over a month after the first video.
 It features frontman Brandon Flowers and drummer Ronnie Vannucci Jr. going on a road trip together in a pickup truck through cornfields and snow-covered forests.